Statistical properties of the aftershocks of stock market crashes revisited: Analysis based on the 1987 crash, financial-crisis-2008 and COVID-19 pandemic: Results and Discussion

-In Fig.~\ref{fig:GDPFC} the solid line and dashed line represent the daily closing price of S\&P 500 index from 2006 to 2012 and the quarterly GDP growth rate of USA from 2006 to 2012, respectively.
-The vertical solid line are the structural breaks obtained for the financial crisis of 2008.
-The financial crisis of 2008 can been clearly captured from these solid vertical line.
-The closest breakpoints of the mainshock and recovery are mid of 2008 and end of 2011 respectively.
+In Fig.~\ref{fig:GDPFC}, the solid line and dashed line represent the daily closing price of S\&P 500 index from 2006 to 2012 and the quarterly GDP growth rate of USA from 2006 to 2012, respectively.
+The vertical solid lines are the structural breaks obtained for the financial-crisis-2008.
+The financial crisis can be clearly captured from these solid vertical lines.
+The closest breakpoints of the mainshock and recovery are mid of 2008 and end of 2011, respectively.
 Hence, we have taken the data from the time of mainshock till the end of 2011 to analyze the influence of the mainshock.
-Similar analysis has been carried out for the rest of the 44 companies and indices.
-Detailed analysis of all the indices and companies are given in Table ~\ref{tab:1}.
+Similar analyses have been carried out for the rest of the 50 companies and indices.
+Detailed analysis of all the indices and companies are given in Table~\ref{tab:1}.